paketo-buildpacks/packit/README.md

 * [chronos](./chronos): Package chronos provides clock functionality that can be useful when developing and testing Cloud Native Buildpacks.

 * [draft](./draft): Package draft provides a mechanism for combining Buildpack Plan entries for a dependency into an single entry.
-The entry will have layer metadata that meets all of the entries' specifications.
+The entry has layer metadata that meets all of the entries' specifications.
 Its version constraint is based on a user-provided prioritized list of version sources.
 Useful during the build phase.
 See [the CNB Buildpacks specification](https://github.com/buildpacks/spec/blob/main/buildpack.md#purpose-2) for context.

 * [fakes](./fakes)